mviereck/microscopy-tools/README.md

 `stackfuser` and `stackshooter` need some further development and documentation before they can be recommended for general use.
 However, if you are already interested to try them out, please give me some feedback in the [issue tracker](https://github.com/mviereck/microscopy-tools/issues) and I'll help to set them up.

+These projects are currently asleep.
+But I'll continue to develop them some day.
+The major step that currently blocks me is to learn `python3`.
+I need to switch from `bash` to `python3` to provide some GUI tools with image mask editing features.

 ## imfuse

 Combines focus stackshot images to an overall sharp image.